Finding an advisor, a co-founder or a new employee?

 Like one of the first few employees of the startup.
-They’re all a little different, and definitely finding a co-founder is by far the hardest, and is actually very different than the other method of looking for an advisor and or a first level employee.
-Focus on finding advisors, and finding one of the first three, four, five employees you need for your startup.
+They’re all a little different, and definitely finding a co-founder is by far the hardest.
+It is actually very different than the other method of looking for an advisor or a first level employee.
+Focus on finding advisors, and finding one of the first three to five employees you need for your startup.

-First thing to do, is you have to be crystal clear on what you want.
-So, here’s what happens, let’s say you know someone in your area, in your neighborhood, in your city, that knows a lot of people.
+First thing is you have to be crystal clear on what you want.
+So, here’s what happens, let’s say you know someone in your area or in your city that knows a lot of people.
 You think oh I’ll just send an email to that person, see if they know people.
-Here’s the thing to do, make sure you’re very specific on what you’re looking for, the persons worked this long, they have this experience in this industry, they have these skill sets.
-Very specific about what you’re looking for.
-If you include that and send me an email, or whoever it is, I then can make a decision very quickly, like oh I know someone who may fit that.
-But when you send me an email like hey, I’m looking for a salesperson, wow, that’s a huge bucket, I don’t even know where to start.
-But if you focus and narrow it down, that really helps me make decisions, and allows me to think really clearly, and my mental Rolodex is like, oh yeah I do know some people in that.
+Here’s the thing make sure you’re very specific on what you’re looking for.
+The person has worked this long, they have this experience in this industry and these skill sets.
+Be very specific about what you’re looking for.
+If you include that and send me an email, I then can make a decision very quickly.
+Like oh I know someone who may fit that.
+But when you send me an email like hey, I’m looking for a salesperson.
+Wow, that’s a huge bucket, I don’t even know where to start.
+If you focus and narrow it down that really helps me make decisions, and allows me to think really clearly.

-So that’s the first thing, be very clear what you’re looking for, whether that’s an advisor, or that’s a first employee, very clear.
-The second thing now, again there’s no simple book for this, and really a lot of shaking hands, and 15 minute coffee’s, and phone calls.
-So, you need to go to meetups, you need to go to all types of events, you can have lots of people that you can chat with, and talk about your startup.
-Just network with them and ask them questions, and who do they know, et cetera et cetera, right?
+So that’s the first thing to be very clear what you’re looking for.
+Whether that’s an advisor, or that’s a first employee be very clear.
+Second is networking.
+That involves a lot of shaking hands, 15 minute coffee’s, and phone calls.
+So, you need to go to meetups and attend all types of events.
+This gives you lots of people that you can chat with and talk about your startup.
+Just network with them and ask them questions about who and what do they know.
 You have to do that, there is no way to avoid it.

-I did it myself twice in my life, last time I did it I sent nine emails on a Sunday evening.
+I did it myself twice.
+The last time I did it I sent nine emails on a Sunday evening.
 By the end of Monday, I had six e-mails back.
-And two of those people actually became advisors.
-So, it isn’t hard, but it does take some effort.
-The same thing can be done if you’re looking for that first, second, or third employee, those early employees.
-You’re basically acting like a recruiter, and you just go find companies where those people are working, send them blind e-mails, talk about your product, show your passion.
-Say hey, I just want 15 minutes.
-And granted, with employees, you’re gonna have to send more e-mails to do that.
+Two of those people actually became advisors.
+It isn’t hard, but it does take some effort.
+The same thing can be done if you’re looking for your first, employee.
+You’re basically acting like a recruiter.
+You just go find companies where those people are working, send them blind e-mails, talk about your product, show your passion.
+With employees, you’re gonna have to send more e-mails to do that.
 But, it’s still the same process.